Green policies for our Devon eco lodges and cottage

 - Renewable heat.
 Firewood for Otter cottage’s wood-burning stove now comes entirely from our own managed hedges and woodland.

-- Our hot tubs (Beech and Balebarn Lodges) are electric, because we can’t reliably grow enough wood on site to run them on biomass.
-But their power is 100% renewable.
-And when it comes from our wind turbine, maintaining the hot tub temperatures provides an effective way to use our own power on site.
+- Wheatland Farm’s hot tubs (Beech and Balebarn Lodges) are electric, because we can’t reliably grow enough wood on the farm to run them on biomass.
+But their power is 100% renewable, so when it comes from our wind turbine, maintaining the hot tub temperatures provides an effective way to use our own power on site.
+Hot tubs are kept cold and chlorinated between bookings – safer for you and better for the environment.

-- All our laundry is onsite, and therefore powered by renewables.
+- All Wheatland Farm’s laundry is onsite, and therefore powered by renewables.

 - Keeping laundry onsite means we can give our cleaning staff year round employment